Primary alveolar hypoventilationOndine's curse; Ventilatory failure; Diminished hypoxic ventilator drive; Diminished hypercapnic ventilator drive

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if symptoms of this disorder develop.
-Seek urgent medical care if bluish skin (cyanosis) occurs.
+Call your provider if you have symptoms of this disorder.
+Seek medical care right away if bluish skin (cyanosis) occurs.

 There is no known prevention.
-Patients should avoid using sleeping medications or other medications that may cause drowsiness.
+You should avoid using sleep medicines or other drugs that can cause drowsiness.